-Vintage furniture and modern art in south west London
+Vintage design and modern art in south west London

 ‘Grande madre' by Salvatore Provino.
 Oil on paper applied on canvas.
 Italy, 1970s.
 61.5 x 41.5 cm